mineichen/image-buffer/README.md

 ## Channels

-Channels are composeable building blocks for Image.
-If you have a special Image kind, where channels are not uniform, you should
+[ImageChannel] is a composeable building block for [Image].
+If you have a special Image kind, where channels are not uniform, feel encouraged to add your own typed Image, which implement `TryFrom<DynamicImage>` and `Into<DynamicImage>`.

 ## Typed Images